 #4 Cold Brew Coffee

-Even though cold brew coffee might not initially seem like something a lazy coffee drinker would make, I included it on the list, because if you make enough at one time, you may only need to brew cold brew once a week.
+Even though cold-brew coffee might not initially seem like something a lazy coffee drinker would make, I included it on the list because if you make enough at one time, you may only need to brew cold-brew once a week.

-Normally, I advise buying a decent grinder and grinding coffee just before you brew.
+Typically, I advise buying a decent grinder and grinding coffee just before you brew.
 However, cold brew is super forgiving.
 You could have it ground at the cafe or grocery store, take it home, and make excellent coffee with no real loss in flavor.

 Summary